joemeyer1/gpt2-poetry/README.md

 # gpt2-poetry

-Summary: This software generates free verse poetry (as chunks of text) using GPT-2, a transformer-based neural network.
+Summary: This software generates free verse poetry interactively using GPT-2, a transformer-based neural network.
+A human user accepts or rejects generated chunks of text until poem is complete.

 To Install: